- Some Windows 10 users have a problem with the spinning blue circle next to the mouse pointer in Windows 10.

-- Users affected by this problem appear to be using the fingerprint scanner, which is the root cause of all problems, but the problem goes beyond that, as this problem can also be caused by outdated, corrupt, or incompatible third-party software drivers.
+- It appears that users affected by this problem are using the fingerprint scanner, though the problem reaches beyond that, as third-party software drivers can also be outdated, corrupt, or incompatible.

 How to fix the blue circle spinning next to the mouse pointer in Windows 10?

 Restart your computer

 - Type MSConfig in the Run box after pressing Windows + R.

 - On the General tab, select Selective startup.